Why do teenagers take risks?

 Risk-taking is quite common in adolescence, and most teenagers won’t take it to the extreme.

 If your child occasionally stays out past curfew, you might not worry too much.
-But if they regularly do things with dangerous consequences, consider seeking help and support.
+But if they regularly do things with dangerous consequences, consider seeking support.
 This might include things like using drugs, getting into fights, drinking or breaking the law.

 Also seek help if you’re worried that your child’s behaviour is self-destructive or might be a sign of a deeper problem.